 Meanwhile we attended workshops, built our circuit and constructed the box to hold the sensor, small light, camera and the magazine from the performance.
 There were a few things that didn't work but I considered them small because they didn't alter the anticipated outcome too much.
 For instance we couldn't get the sensor to work so the light and camera were on all the time instead of being triggered by an eye filling the hole in the box.
 Along the way we got interested in sound conversion of emails into music, which became Quicktime files in a sort of effect soundscape by using a software called Soundhack.
 We attended two workshops and the rest of our time was spent figuring things out, building them and refining them.
 There was no time for a trial run.
 We tested both setups the night before the presentation, and we came in early to set up our installation in the RCC presentation room.
 At 10:00 a.m. we had everything ready for our 11:00 a.m. installation to be viewed by the class.
 At this point we walked to the Image Arts building for a different presentation and had our photo taken on the way.....

--- It turned out we were the first ones to present because the other presentation wasn't ready.
+Presentation and Feedback-- It turned out we were the first ones to present because the other presentation wasn't ready.
 I enjoyed showing the class our project and having them try it out.
 I thought our "mock gallery" setup looked good, especially given the regular classroom aesthetic.
 We worked on this project for two weeks, grappled with several new media techniques from lessons we'd taken just prior to making it, aimed for documentary relevancy with notions of watching, being watched and becoming the watcher, and worked at making the projection environment appealing and a bit off-the-wall to suit our main theme of looking at Mike being peeped at through the keyhole and then moving on to become the peeper looking through the peephole in the box.
 I thought our soundscape created from adapting our visuals through soundhack was complimentary to the visual presentation.
 I think we were successful in creating an environment that looked and sounded professional.
 If I walked into a gallery with the look, sound, feel and interactivity of our presentation I would enjoy it.
 I think there are problems in some smaller details, but overall I liked the result.

+I learned that the path we wanted the audience to move through was not necessarily the path they immediately took and some encouragement was needed.
 If we were to reshow the piece we would all likely agree to try some things differently to move people into the experience of the clips more personally and connect the clips to the box through a better floor plan.
 These were some of the helpful suggestions from the critique.

 Several people felt the piece was more voyeurism rather than surveillance rather than seeing both as being notions of watching, who is watching and who is being watched.
 There was a lively discussion and it was great to see people getting excited about the topic.
 I wish in retrospect I'd had a pad to take notes, both to keep track of bundled questions and to have more clarity on the feedback because it went quickly.
 I like the suggestions I remember.